Suspected would-be assassin ordered detained as Slovak prime minister's condition is stable

-PEZINOK, Slovakia (AP) — The man accused of attempting to assassinate Slovak Prime Minister Robert Fico was ordered to remain behind bars Saturday as the nation's leader was in serious but stable condition after surviving multiple gunshot wounds, officials said.
+PEZINOK, Slovakia (AP) — The man accused of attempting to assassinate Slovak Prime Minister Robert Fico was ordered to remain behind bars Saturday.
+Fico is in serious but stable condition after surviving multiple gunshots, officials said.

-Prosecutors sought an order from Slovakia’s Specialized Criminal Court to detain the suspect because of fear that he could escape or carry out other crimes, a court spokesperson said.
+Slovakia’s Specialized Criminal Court ordered the detention of the suspect after prosecutors said they feared he could flee or carry out other crimes if set free, a court spokesperson said.
+The suspect can appeal the order to the Supreme Court.

 Prosecutors told police not to publicly identify the man or release other details about the case, but unconfirmed media reports said he was a 71-year-old retiree known as an amateur poet who may have once worked as a mall security guard in the country’s southwest.